TAbdiukov/TAbdiukov.github.io/content/post/2023-12-18-motorola-backflip-cfw/index.md

 * microSD card

 ## Initial steps
-1. Find out if your device is already rooted (e.g., that Superuser or SuperSU app is present) and what is the OS version.
+1. Find out if your device is already rooted (e.g., that Superuser or SuperSU app is present) and what the Operating System (OS) version is.
 Perhaps this guide does not need to apply.
 Otherwise, you can discover the OS version by accessing,
 	```
 	Menu -> Settings -> About phone -> OS version
 	```